Geothermal Energy

 Geothermal energy is nature’s escape valve from its molten core and is just a small part of an ever-growing industry that is on the cusp of ballooning.
 As we look for alternative energy sources other than fossil fuels, jobs we would never have expected 10 years ago, such as an Environmental Accountant, are cropping up.
 They, and others like them, are helping consumers find the best ways to fund renewable energy source usages such as geothermal power for buildings and other services.

-Like its green energy cousins like wind and solar, geothermal is still in its infancy of providing widespread energy on a vast scale.
+Like its cousins like wind and solar, geothermal is still in its infancy of providing widespread energy on a vast scale.
 But as the technologies used to harness these endless supplies of energy continue to advance, look for geothermal energy to be there like Old Faithful.

 Check Also